ibm-cloud-docs/hp-virtual-servers/protect_build.md

       {: codeblock}

-3. Follow the steps in these [instructions](https://github.com/ibm-hyper-protect/secure-build-cli/blob/master/HPSB-HPVScloud.md) to provision a Hyper Protect Virtual Server that uses the HPSB and to perform your first build.
+3. Follow the steps in these [instructions](https://github.ibm.com/ZaaS/secure-build-cli/blob/master/HPSB-HPVScloud.md) to provision a Hyper Protect Secure Build server and perform your first build.